 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Light brown, to brown, finely ground powder of sodium polystyrene sulfonate.
-The sodium content is approximately 4.1 mmol (100 mg) per gram.
+Each gram of cream or light-brown, fine powder contains 1 gram of sodium polystyrene sulfonate.
+The sodium content is approximately 4.1 mmol (100 mg) per gram of the drug.